-Azure RBAC roles is a key component of Azure Security because it restricts who can perform what actions on your Azure resources.
+Azure RBAC roles are a key component of Azure Security because it restricts who can perform what actions on your Azure resources.
 It also helps you to implement an appropriate level of control for the right user, group, or application accessing your data.
 In this blog, we will learn about Azure Role-based access control roles.
 The security of Azure resources is always a crucial aspect of any Azure administrator’s role.
-As an administrator, if you need to protect your data and assets while providing access to employees and partners as required, the Azure RBAC roles is a good fit for you.
+As an administrator, if you need to protect your data and assets while providing access to employees and partners as required, the Azure RBAC role is a good fit for you.

 Authentication vs Authorization

 Authentication is a way for individuals and things to prove who they are.
 From small children with their birth certificates to security cameras at the office building’s entrances or public transportation riders’ smartphones – authenticating has become an integral part of our lives!

 It can also be referred to as identification and confirmation, but in this case, only one word means what you might think it does–that’s why people often refer back-and-forth between these two usages!

 There are three methods by which an information provider may authenticate its client: through Something You Know (i.e., password), something they have (a special device such as a token) -or even their behavior patterns, Basically meaning “how do we know who u r?”

 Authorization in system security is the process of giving users permission to perform certain actions, like accessing a resource or function on your computer.
 This term often gets used interchangeably with client privilege which refers specifically to how much access an individual has within their own session (i.e., what you’re able to do).

 Azure RBAC role is an authorization system in Azure that helps you manage who has access to Azure resources, what they can do with those resources, and where they have access.